Springfield Rifle (film)

-Springfield Rifle is an American Western film directed by Andre de Toth and released by Warner Bros.
-Pictures in 1952.
-The film is set during the American Civil War and stars Gary Cooper, with Phyllis Thaxter and Lon Chaney Jr.
+Springfield Rifle is an American Civil War Western film directed by Andre de Toth and starring Gary Cooper, Phyllis Thaxter and Lon Chaney Jr.

-The titular rifle is the trapdoor Springfield Model 1865 (regardless it would not have been in the field in the winter of 1864–1865).
-The film is described as "essentially an espionage thriller that pits a Union intelligence officer (Gary Cooper) against a Confederate spy ring."
+The titular rifle is the trapdoor Springfield Model 1865.

 Plot

-The Union Army in the American Civil War is in desperate need of new horses.
-A Confederate spy in Colorado has been informing freeboot horse rustlers of the timing and route of herds being driven by the Union Army, enabling the animals to be seized and re-sold to the South.
-Charged with cowardice when he abandons his herd, in spite of being outnumbered four-to-one, Major Lex Kearney is drummed out of the Union Army with a dishonorable discharge and a yellow streak painted down his back.
-His disgrace is complete, with wife Erin even informing him that their harried son has run away in shame.
+The Union army in the American Civil War is in desperate need of new horses.
+A Confederate spy in Colorado has been informing freeboot horse rustlers of the timing and route of herds being driven by the Union army, enabling the horses to be seized and resold to the South.
+Charged with cowardice when he abandons his herd, Major Lex Kearney is expelled from the Union army with a dishonorable discharge and a yellow streak painted down his back.
+His wife Erin informs him that their son has run away in shame.

-Kearney is baited by his arch-enemy Captain Tennick into setting foot on Army premises, invoking the death penalty.
-In the brig with two captured raiders, Kearney aids their escape, then tags along with them to the main hideout.
-Head rustler Austin McCool is happy to have him join up; second in command Pete Elm is severely rankled.
-Kearney selects a black horse that nobody else can even approach, gaining their respect.
-Captain Tennick, supposedly Kearney's enemy, is his secret collaborator.
-An ambush is prepared with the goal of killing McCool, to flush the actual head of the operation out.
-As arranged, Tennick kills McCool, but dies in the process, stranding Kearney without a contact man.
-Still, he continues his ruse, ending up in a business partnership with Elm.
+Kearney is baited by his archenemy Captain Tennick into trespassing on Army premises, invoking the death penalty.
+In the brig with captured raiders Austin McCool and Pete Elm, Kearney aids their escape and accompanies them to the main hideout.
+An ambush is prepared with the goal of killing McCool to remove the actual head of the operation.
+As arranged, Tennick kills McCool but dies in the process, stranding Kearney without a contact man.
+He continues his ruse, entering into a business partnership with Elm.

-A shipment of the new rapid breachloading Springfield Model 1865 rifles is due, offering a five-to-one potential firepower advantage for the Army troops.
-The rustlers are tipped off to its pending arrival.

-What no one knows is that Kearney has accepted a fake discharge so he can carry out a top-secret assignment to go undercover as a Union counterintelligence agent to find the rustlers and the spy who has been giving them the information.
+A shipment of the new rapid breach-loading Springfield Model 1865 rifles is due, offering a five-to-one potential firepower advantage for the Union troops.
+The rustlers are notified of the pending arrival.
+Kearney has accepted a fake discharge so that he can execute a top-secret undercover assignment as a Union counterintelligence agent to find the rustlers and the spy who has been giving them the information.

-The chief traitor turns out to be Colonel Hudson, the Union Fort commandant, who has always been sympathetic not only to Kearney but his suffering wife.
-Discovering Kearney's role, he has everyone who knows the truth of his role murdered and frames Kearney for treason.
-But sympathizers at the Fort help Kearney escape; together they hijack the Springfield rifle shipment for the big showdown with the horse thieves.
-Elm is killed, and Kearney goes to great effort to bring Hudson in alive so he will face military justice.
+The chief traitor is Colonel Hudson, the Union fort commandant, who has always been sympathetic to Kearney and his wife.
+Discovering Kearney's role, Hudson orders the murder of everyone who knows the truth of his role and frames Kearney for treason.
+Sympathizers at the fort help Kearney escape, and together they hijack the Springfield rifle shipment for the showdown with the horse thieves.
+Elm is killed and Kearney attempts to capture Hudson alive to face military justice.